Ecosystem engineering and the modular telco

 Just before the end of 2012 in association with Ericsson we published Telco Innovation Toolbox paper.
 It introduces ten economics and strategy frameworks that will help operators to accelerate their “digital” strategies, make the right innovation investments and avoid costly mistakes.
 The first two chapters of the paper were published last week on our blog.
 Today we are publishing “Ecosystem Engineering” and “The modular telco” chapters.

 “Asymmetric business models” and “The true value of innovation and the cost of doing nothing” will follow next week.
 The list of chapters can be found here.
-Full paper in PDF format can be downloaded here.

 The new basis of competition is defined by ecosystem economics, and technology is just one part of a much more complex puzzle.
 Platform owners run their ecosystems of users and developers by means of five ingredients and two control points.

 Innovation in the telecoms industry has traditionally been focused on technology.
 For decades, GSM, CDMA, WCDMA, HSPA, and LTE defined the competitive landscape of mobile telecommunications.
 With the basis of competition being scale and reliability, these technologies helped telcos use spectrum more efficiently, within the limited wireless spectrum available to them.
 In other words, the key competitive characteristics of mobile networks were defined by air interface technologies that increased capacity to transport ever-growing amounts of voice and data traffic through a limited wireless spectrum.